 Our policies and what happens to your recycling and waste

-Ever wondered what happens to your waste and recycling?
+Ever wondered what happens to your recycling and waste?

 Watch the processes in RECAP's videos: See what happens to your recycling.

 Blue bin lorries collect mixed recycling.
-When the blue bin lorries are full, they empty the mixed recycling at sorting plant, called a Materials Recycling Facility (MRF), at Amey near Waterbeach.
+When the blue bin lorries are full, they empty the mixed recycling at a sorting plant, called a Materials Recycling Facility (MRF), at Amey, near Waterbeach.

-Our contract with Amey stipulates that UK markets should be given preference where possible.
-Over 97% of the recyclable plastic that Greater Cambridge Shared Waste service collects is sent to UK reprocessors for recycling.
-The remaining material which is exported is fully tracked in accordance with strict guidance from DEFRA and this is recorded on the national Waste Data Flow website.
+Our contract with Amey specifies that UK markets should be given preference where possible.
+Between March 2020 and December 2021 over 85% of the recyclable materials that Greater Cambridge Shared Waste service collected were sent to UK re-processors for recycling.
+For plastics, this figure was over 99%.
+The remaining material, which is exported, is fully tracked in accordance with strict guidance from the Department for Environment, Food & Rural Affairs (DEFRA).
+This is recorded on the national Waste Data Flow website.
 Materials are only sent to sites which have a permit to recycle them legally.

 Non-recyclable items put into the bins incorrectly are removed during sorting and either sent to landfill at Waterbeach or used as fuel to run cement kilns in Lincolnshire.